 I look up to catch a harbor seal looking right back at me.

-I send the Goldeneyes a mental signal, hoping they’ll get the message that I’m a “friendly.”
-I hope that through some cosmic conduit they’ll get the vibe, like Snow White in the forest calling the animals with a whistle and a song.
+I send the Goldeneyes a mental signal, hoping that through some cosmic conduit they’ll get the vibe.
 But, ducks know better.
 They’ve seen it all, and they’ve done even more.
 They’ve dodged shotgun pellets, blizzards, eagles, and shipping lanes to be here again, landing in the harbor every year as they did the year previous, growing older if they’re lucky, into the savvy ducks they are meant to be.

-So, I’ll wait until they acclimate to our waters before I intrude again to capture their pretty mugs on digital.
-The Surf Scoters, I know, will never grow accustomed to me.
-The mere glimpse of a shadow, the silhouette of a kayak — a distant paddle boarder or bark of a dog — those visions all send the scoters into a frenzy of flight.
+So, I’ll wait until they acclimate to our waters before I try again to capture their beautiful selves.
+The Surf Scoters, I know, will always be leery.
+The glimpse of a shadow, the silhouette of a kayak, the distant bark of a dog, can all send the scoters into a frenzy of flight.
 You can never be safe enough if you’re a sea duck.

 In the meantime, welcome home, my friends.
 Stay in Seattle, safe from the unknowns and close to your favorite amenities: mussel beds on pier pilings and flatfish at low tide.